tlevine/www.thomaslevine.com/content/!/socrata-metrics-api/index.md

 These are both dates, represented as milliseconds since January 1, 1970.
 (It's something like "<script>document.write((new Date()).getTime())</script><noscript>1376439688459</noscript>".)
-These arguments define the range within which the analytics will be aggregated.
+These arguments define the range within which the metrics will be aggregated.

 This endpoint exposes three methods.